featuremine/tutorials/market-data02-distribution/README.md

 In the realm of financial markets, microseconds, if not nanoseconds, can spell the difference between a successful trade and a missed opportunity.
 There's no denying the importance of **low-latency and reliable** market data.
 Trading operations, however, is a large, complex, (often globally) **distributed**, graph of computational processes and most of them require market data in one form or another.
 Enterprises often have a diverse ecosystem of tools and technologies utilized by these processes and **versatility and interoperability** with meriad of technologies is a key requirements.
 At the same time, trading is ultimately is a competitive experimental science and ability of the market data platform to **capture** market data and quickly make it available for research and simulations is essential for analysing and responding to latest market conditions.

 The multitude of seemingly contrudictory requirements placed on trading technology is what ultimatey makes algorithmic trading such a challenging, yet facinating persuit.
 Our objective with this series of blogs is to architect a market data platform that meets all four of the requirements mentioned above.
-In this, first installment, of the series we will focus on building a low-latency Binance Feed Server in C++, we will deploy several of them at once for load balancing, then we will evaluate performance of the feed server, and finally we will implement a simple trade plotter using Python API.
+In this, first installment, of the series we will focus on:
+- low latency
+- load balancing
+- local distribution
+- Python API and easy of use

 ## Why low-latency market data is so important in trading?
 - **Relevance**: The more time a strategy takes to respond to market events, the less relevant the information will be by the time the order gets to the market.